Table of Contents

-It is strongly recommended to follow ICE guidelines, the I-9 Audits performed by ICE I have been through they will specifically ask for the notary public information.
+It is strongly recommended to follow ICE guidelines.
+In the I-9 Audits performed by ICE that I have been through, they will specifically ask for the notary public information.
 Nevertheless, let’s keep an eye on ICE to see if further updates are provided as we get closer to April 30, 2022.

 What To Do With Completed I-9s

 All I-9 forms should be retained for three years after the hire date or for one year after the last date of employment.